bruce28/Zolag_Archive/Work_in_Progress.md

 # Work in Progress
 A list of what I am currently working on:

+##2015-08-06 New edition of Survey of Paramattha Dhammas is now being edited.

 ## 2015-07-29 ADL update

 Abidhamma in Daily Life.
 Version for Gitbook ie Kindle and A4 printing version- 4 chapters completed.